 How to use it

-To get started using CO2.js, refer to our developer documentation.
+For more in depth guidance refer to our developer documentation.

 If you’d like to view our open source repo, you can see it in GitHub.